Chester F.C.: Conference Premier (2013–18)

+Chester started the 2014–15 season poorly but gradually started to pick their form up over a 4-month period.
+Chester's form dipped slightly throughout February, March and the start of April, leading to them slipping down the table away from the play-off places.
+They ended the season in 12th place with 63 points.

 Chester played in the National league (originally named Conference Premier) for the duration of their 2015–16 season, where they picked up 8 wins and 6 draws from their first 23 matches to position themselves at 14th for the first half of the season.
 However, a dip in form saw Chester pick up 11 losses in their remaining fixtures.
 With four games remaining in the season, Chester sacked Steve Burr and he was replaced by his assistant manager, Jon McCarthy.
-Three wins in the final three games of the season however saw Chester finish in 17th in the Conference Premier with 54 points.

-Chester's form declined even more in the 2016–17 season where their 14-10-22 record saw them sit at 19th at the end of the season with 52 points; just 4 above the relegation zone.
+Three wins in the final three games of the season however saw Chester finish in 17th with 54 points.
+Chester's form declined even more in 2016–17 which saw them finish 19th at the end of the season with 52 points; just 4 above the relegation zone.

 Chester's fortune in the National league finally turned sour in the 2017–18 season.
 In January, Chester were on the brink of being dissolved, as they revealed that they needed to raise £50,000 in the short term in order to stay afloat.
 Chester FC fans raised over £100,000 via a number of fundraising activities including an all-stars game supported by Michael Owen and Ian Rush which ensured that the club would survive.
-However, following a 2–0 defeat to Tranmere Rovers, Chester were relegated from the National league.
-Ultimately, Chester finished the season with an 8-13-25 record.
-Their 23rd-place finish with 37 points lead them to be demoted to the National League North.
+However, following a 2–0 defeat to Tranmere Rovers, Chester were relegated from the National league, eventually finishing 23rd.
 At the end of the 2017–18 season, manager Marcus Bignot left the club by mutual consent.